Reliable Quantum Communications based on Asymmetry in Distillation and Coding: Ad-hoc Coding over Teleportation Channels

 In this section, we address on-demand single quantum link teleportation protocols having low latency constrains.
 In particular, we aim at minimizing the number of message exchanges necessary to establish reliable communication.
 Let us begin with a forward communication protocol between two nodes.

-As discussed in \cite{Van08:Qrepeater} and illustrated in Fig.~\ref{fig:ProtocolMessages}a, it is possible to create a quantum channel by the mean of purified \acp{EPR} (one purification step) with a three steps procedure.
+As discussed in \cite{Van08:Qrepeater} and illustrated in Fig.~\ref{fig:ProtocolMessages}a, it is possible to create a quantum channel by the mean of distilled \acp{EPR} (one distillation step) with a three steps procedure.
 Firstly, the node which desires to communicate something generates $M$ \ac{EPR} pairs and sends a request message followed by the qubits for entanglement distribution among the two nodes \cite{Cir97:EntanGen, Chi05:EntanGen, Loo06:EntaGen, Uph16:EntaGen, Hu21:EntaGen}.
 This heralded entanglement generation is classified as ``at source'' generation \cite{Cac20:QTPforQI,irtf-qirg-principles-11}.
 The receiver, if not busy, stores into its quantum memory the qubits whose entanglement is guaranteed by a detector \cite{Cir97:EntanGen,Bar05:DetectorEntanGen}.
-Then, it performs the local operations required for the first step of purification as reported in Section~\ref{subsec:QPurification}.
+Then, it performs the local operations required for the first step of distillation as reported in Section~\ref{subsec:QPurification}.
 Defining $p$ as the probability to receive a qubit and that it is correctly entangled, the number of received qubits $n_0$ is distributed according to a binomial distribution with $M$ trials and success probability $p$ (sometimes also referred to as the emission probability).

-Secondly, it transmits the information regarding which initial \ac{EPR} pair has been successfully received (usually referred to as a \emph{keep} message), which pairs have been selected for purification, and its partial purification results obtained by the measurement step.
-Upon receiving this information, the user who initially asks for the channel can apply the purification procedure on the appropriate pairs and based on the results understand which pair have been successfully purified.
-At this point, the number of \ac{EPR} pairs $n_1$ after one step of purification is given again by a binomial distribution with $\lfloor n_0 / 2 \rfloor$ trials and success probability $N_1 = (A_1 + B_1)^2 + (C_1 + D_1)^2$ due to the purification described in \eqref{eq:DeautschProbEvol}.
-Referring to the example shown in Fig.~\ref{fig:QuantumPurificationPictorial}, we have that starting with $M=13$ pairs, the receiver detects $n_0 = 7$ qubits, and at the end of one purification step we end up with $n_1 = 2$ purified \ac{EPR} pairs.
+Secondly, it transmits the information regarding which initial \ac{EPR} pair has been successfully received (usually referred to as a \emph{keep} message), which pairs have been selected for distillation, and its partial distillation results obtained by the measurement step.
+Upon receiving this information, the user who initially asks for the channel can apply the distillation procedure on the appropriate pairs and based on the results understand which pair have been successfully distilled.
+At this point, the number of \ac{EPR} pairs $n_1$ after one step of distillation is given again by a binomial distribution with $\lfloor n_0 / 2 \rfloor$ trials and success probability $N_1 = (A_1 + B_1)^2 + (C_1 + D_1)^2$ due to the distillation described in \eqref{eq:DeautschProbEvol}.
+Referring to the example shown in Fig.~\ref{fig:QuantumPurificationPictorial}, we have that starting with $M=13$ pairs, the receiver detects $n_0 = 7$ qubits, and at the end of one distillation step we end up with $n_1 = 2$ distilled \ac{EPR} pairs.